-From choosing the right kitchen layout to perfecting the lighting, read on below for kitchen design ideas to inspire you.
+From choosing the right kitchen layout to perfecting the lighting, read on for kitchen design ideas to inspire you.

 Before you start, think about the layout of your kitchen.
 Kitchen layouts tend to fall into six main categories: